Intrenion/Milcraft/doctrine/team-of-teams.md

 ## Practice 7: Make the whole system visible

 **Problem**
-A narrow view can lead one team to harm work elsewhere.
+A narrow view can lead one team to harm the work of others.

 **Action**
 Share a current picture of the whole operation with every team.

 **Outcome**
-People make decisions that support the complete mission.
+People make decisions that support the mission as a whole.

 Chapter: Sharing - Seeing the System